zbalkan/zbalkan.github.io/_posts/2024-11-XX-rmm-detection.md

 ## Detecting RMM use with Wazuh

 Since the amazing [LOLBAS](https://lolbas-project.github.io/) project, many [similar projects](https://lolol.farm/) have appeared -though I don't think some of them are *Living Off the Land* by definition.
-However, some are useful anyway.
-The [LOLRMM](https://lolrmm.io/) is one of the useful *LOL\** projects, and it allows writing of prevention and detection controls for Remote Monitoring and Management (RMM) tools.
+However, there are useful ones.
+The [LOLRMM](https://lolrmm.io/) is one of the useful *LOL\** projects, and it allows defenders to write prevention and detection controls for Remote Monitoring and Management (RMM) tools.
 RMM tools have become a persistence method used by the attackers [as of 2023](https://blog.nviso.eu/2024/07/18/hunting-for-remote-management-tools/), if not earlier.
-These tools are necessary and legitimate tools, especially for MSPs, while they are frequently used as backdoors by attackers.
-This makes LOLRMM is a great resource for security teams; a handcrafted list of RMMs with their detection methods, so you don't have to.
+These tools are necessary and legitimate, especially for MSPs, while they are frequently used as backdoors by attackers.
+This makes LOLRMM a great resource for security teams; a handcrafted list of RMMs with their detection methods, so you don't have to.

 <a href="https://lolrmm.io/" target="_blank"><img src="/assets/lolrmm.png" width="200" alt="LOLRMM.io"></a>

-First of all, please use WDAC and/or Applocker first, then write your detections.
+I'd like to note that, please use WDAC and/or Applocker first, then write your detections.
 Second, having all of the alerts would cause nothing but a torrent of false positives.
 It means you need to fine-tune for your environment.

 <img src="/assets/wdac-wizard.png" width="600" alt="WDAC Wizard is your friend!">

 ### Understanding Sigma and Wazuh

-If you are a security professional, you most probably know [Sigma](https://github.com/SigmaHQ/sigma), the YAML-based detection format.
-If not, I can briefly tell you that Sigma is a format for security related detections, and also the rules and tools ecosystem around it.
-Wazuh, the open source SIEM used by many, neither has a Sigma rule processing capability nor a well known [converter backend](https://sigmahq-pysigma.readthedocs.io/en/stable/Backends.html).
+If you are a security professional, you probably know [Sigma](https://github.com/SigmaHQ/sigma), the YAML-based detection format.
+If not, I can briefly tell you that Sigma is a format for security-related detections, and also the rules and tools ecosystem around it.
+Wazuh, the open source SIEM used by many, neither has a Sigma rule processing capability nor a well-known [converter backend](https://sigmahq-pysigma.readthedocs.io/en/stable/Backends.html).
 I once decided to write a Wazuh backend for [pySigma](https://github.com/SigmaHQ/pySigma), but it found its place in my stack of incompleted repositories.
 For the very specific purpose of converting the LOLRMM's pre-built Sigma rules, I crafted a script to solve this issue.
 It solved the issue for me and probably for you.
-Before using the code, I want to mention the challenges in this process, and your part when using the script.
+Before discussing the code, I want to mention the challenges in this process, and your part when using the script.

 ### The Conversion Process

 The task of converting Sigma rules to Wazuh rules involves several key steps:

 1. **Parsing Sigma Rules:** The Python script to parse the YAML-based Sigma rules is not Sigma-specific.
 It just reads them as YALML files and we use it as a dictionary internally.
 This script extracts essential components such as detection patterns, log sources, and conditions.
 2. **Mapping to Wazuh Syntax:** Translate the parsed Sigma components into Wazuh's XML-based rule syntax.
-This does not require an 100% understanding of both Sigma's and Wazuh's rule structures, since we are using almost a uniform sigma ruleset.
-Still it needs some care.
-I used the Sigma docs to find the known sigma log sources for Windows to event log sources.
+This does not require a 100% understanding of both Sigma's and Wazuh's rule structures, since we are using almost a uniform Sigma ruleset.
+Still, it needs some care.
+I used the Sigma docs to find the known Sigma log sources for Windows to event log sources.
 3. **Sysmon vs. FIM:** While many rules can be solved by just relying on Sysmon, file events are handled by File Integrity Monitoring (FIM).
-Therefore, we have a check that separates the Sysmon rules from FIM rules.
+Therefore, we have a check that separates the Sysmon rules from the FIM rules.
 4. **Exceptional cases:** The exceptional cases left are those lacking static Indicators of Compromise (IOCs).
 The rules labeled as "user_managed" for Remote Monitoring and Management (RMM) tools using custom domains may not have static IOCs, so there are no Wazuh rules generated.
-If you need it, you need to write your rules manually with the proper domain names.
+If you would like to use those rules, you have to write your rules manually with the proper domain names.
 5. **Rule ID:** Rule ID is an [abstraction leak](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) for Wazuh.
 Rule IDs are not meaningful for the users.
 This should have been handled internally.
-However, until Wazuh 5.x, we must use the existing syntax.
-That is why I ave a variable there for the first ID of the rules.
+However, until/unless the Wazuh team decides to remove this property in 5.x, we must use the existing syntax.
+That is why I have a variable there for the first ID of the rules.
 I prefer using prefixes to help me understand the rule ID and rule file name mapping.
 So if the custom rule file name is `5500-rmm_rules.xml`, I know that the rule IDs start from 550000.
-In the script, the default value is 100000, you wil will get `1000-rmm_rules.xml` as an output.
+In the script, the default value is 100000, you will get `1000-rmm_rules.xml` as an output.

 ### Generating rules